ABOUT Our Story

 At age six, she studied violin but switched to piano when she was 11.
 After spending her junior years studying with May German, Linda went on to study with Lloyd Powell, a famous Canadian teacher.
 Throughout high school, she dabbled in theatre and choir, performing in large-scale musical productions.
 And even when she became an adult, the arts kept finding her and she fell in love with a painter.

 THE ARTIST’S WAY Colouring outside the lines

 As anybody who’s attempted to earn a living in the arts knows, this is a challenging industry.
-But it also comes with a unique privilege: it’s given us a front-row seat to the impact the arts have on the children who come through our doors, but also on their families and on the community at large.
+But it also comes with a unique privilege: it gives us front-row seats to watch the impact the arts have on not only the children who come through our doors, but on their families and on the community at large.

 Through the years A journey through the decades

 Our school started as a humble home-based business.
 While we’ve grown immensely over the decades, remaining true to our roots has guided our course: we are still that same family business at heart.
 Today we are as dedicated to our community and to each family, child and employee who comes through our doors as we were the day we first started.

 Linda Shirley moved to Richmond from North Vancouver with her young family and began building a studio in her new home in Steveston.

 The studio continued to grow, so Linda invited another piano teacher to join her and built on the momentum!

 The studio continued to grow as Linda’s sister, violinist Angela Cavadas, joined the team.